-Clearly, two graphs in X are isomorphic if and only if they belong to the same orbit of this action.
+Clearly, two graphs in X are isomorphic iff they belong to the same orbit of this action.

-Clearly, two graphs in X are isomorphic if and only if they belong to the same orbit of this action.
+Clearly, two graphs in X are isomorphic iff they belong to the same orbit of this action.
 So, the number of non-isomorphic graphs on five vertices is equal to the number of orbits of our action.

-Clearly, two graphs in X are isomorphic if and only if they belong to the same orbit of this action.
+Clearly, two graphs in X are isomorphic iff they belong to the same orbit of this action.
 So, the number of non-isomorphic graphs on five vertices is equal to the number of orbits of our action.
 We will compute the number of orbits using Burnside's lemma.